Blog

 Why Choosing the Right Home Care Agency in Burleson and SW Fort Worth Matters

-Step 1 — Clarify What Level of Care Your Family Member Needs
+Step 1: Clarify What Level of Care Your Family Member Needs

 • Skilled nursing care at home — wound care, IV therapy, medication management and administration, in-home lab draws, feeding tube management, ostomy care, and post-surgical monitoring.
-Delivered by licensed vocational nurses (LVNs) or registered nurses (RNs) under a care plan.
+Delivered by licensed vocational nurses (LVNs) or registered nurses (RNs) under a written care plan.

 • Therapy services — physical therapy, occupational therapy, and speech-language pathology delivered in the home environment.

-Step 2 — Verify National Accreditation
+Step 2: Verify National Accreditation

 Accreditation is the single most reliable external validation that an agency meets rigorous clinical and operational standards.
 The gold standard in home health care is Joint Commission Accreditation.
-The Joint Commission conducts unannounced inspections, reviews clinical records, interviews staff and patients, and certifies that the agency meets or exceeds its standards for safety, quality, and patient rights.
+The Joint Commission conducts unannounced inspections, reviews clinical records, interviews staff and patients, and certifies that the agency meets its standards for safety, quality, and patient rights.

-Step 3 — Confirm RN Oversight of the Care Plan
+Step 3: Confirm RN Oversight of the Care Plan

-Step 4 — Confirm Insurance Acceptance and Understand the Cost
+Step 4: Confirm Insurance Acceptance and Understand the Cost

 • Do you accept long-term care (LTC) insurance?
 Which carriers?